Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

     Example :

     > Given the user is on Tour of Heroes
-    This steps has been created give a context to the scenario.
+    This step has been created to give a context to the scenario.
     This context is the user location on the internet.
     So, the scenario needs that the user is on Tour of Heroes to be relevant.